krishnakadiyala/NPAcourse/labs/ZBONUS_TextFSM.md

-## Lab BONUS - Parsing Show Commands with TextFSM
+# Lab BONUS - Parsing Show Commands with TextFSM

-In this lab, we'll use TextFSM templates to simplify parsing unstructured text .
+In this lab, we'll use TextFSM templates to simplify parsing unstructured text.
 You can build TextFSM templates (parsers) without doing any Python which simplifies the parsing, and enables more people (that don't know Python) to help build parsers.

 ### Task 1 - Using TextFSM to Parse Raw Text